mightymaxworks/pickleplus/Tournament_Management_System_Updated_Plan.md

-# Pickle+ Tournament Management System - Updated Implementation Plan
+# Pickle+ Tournament Management System - Reorganized Implementation Plan

 ## Overview
-This document outlines the revised implementation strategy for the Pickle+ Tournament Management System, incorporating a hybrid approach to multi-event tournaments.
-This system will allow administrators to create and manage tournaments with various formats across multiple divisions and categories, while players can discover, register for, and participate in tournaments that match their skill level.
+This document outlines the revised implementation strategy for the Pickle+ Tournament Management System, focusing on a "backend-first" approach that prioritizes admin functionality and CRUD operations before moving to user-facing features.
+This system will allow for comprehensive tournament management with support for multi-event tournaments, team tournaments, and advanced ranking calculations.

 ## Core Features
 1. Tournament creation and management